nuclia/nuclia.py/docs/14-rao.md

 | `/clear` | Clear the screen |
 | `/exit` | Exit the CLI |

+Please note that all commands related to sessions require a Retrieval Agent Orchestrator with the option **Agent with memory** enabled during creation.

 ## Session Management

 Sessions allow you to maintain conversation context across multiple interactions.

+> This feature will only be available if you checked **Agent with memory** during the creation of your Retrieval Agents Orchestrator.

 ### Creating a Session